Sciatic Nerve: Why Does It Ignite?

-Sciatica is usually treated in the acute phase with rest and drug therapies, which may include anti-inflammatories, muscle relaxants, and painkillers.
-For some days the use of a bust may be suggested.
+Sciatica is usually treated with rest and drug therapies, which may include anti-inflammatories, muscle relaxants, and pain killers.
 Once the pain has eased, it is possible to proceed with physiotherapy, which has the important role of working on posture correction and reducing the symptoms more and more.
 In most cases, the problem of sciatica is solved within a maximum of two months.

 Where medications and physiotherapy do not seem to be sufficient, the doctor may suggest resorting to ozone therapy, which aims to reduce nerve compression.
 More rarely is the surgical intervention of discectomy, which in general is reserved only for the most severe cases of a hernia expelled, so when the intervertebral disc has slipped in full out of its seat.